You are currently viewing Webinar Event Team Roles

 Attendee Role

-The attendee role is what the majority of your guests will be once they arrive and join.
-Maybe they’re in the waiting room, but ultimately they’re in the webinar, and they’re watching your production.
+The attendee role is what most of your guests will have once they join the webinar.
+Initially, they might be in the waiting room, but eventually, they will be watching your production.

 Running Your Webinar